ogaml/ogaml.github.io/_modules/ogamlgraphics/vertexarray/source.md

 val add : t -> Vertex.t -> unit
 {% endcapture %}
 {% capture description %}
 Adds a vertex to a source.
-Redimensions the source if needed.
+Resizes the source if needed.

 {% endcapture %}